legendu-net/docker-jdk/readme.md

 # [dclong/jdk](https://hub.docker.com/r/dclong/jdk/)

-JDK 8 with Maven in Docker.
+JDK 8 with Maven and Gradle in Docker.

 ## About the Author